All Episodes

 He spent two nights in jail.

-I won't speak to them anymore if they're going to employ writers and allow people to use their pages to say basically I deserve to be assaulted because I aggressively interviewed Dr. Falci or because of the way I speak or because I'm tenacious that somehow I deserve to be attacked.
+I won't speak to them anymore if they're going to employ writers and allow people to use their pages to say, basically, I deserve to be assaulted because I aggressively interview Dr. Fauci or because of the way I speak or because I'm tenacious that somehow I deserve to be attacked.

 That's not right.

-It's never been right, and they've gonna they're gonna have to pay a penalty by conservatives and decent people saying this is no longer a viable news outlet.
+And they're going to have to pay a penalty by conservatives and decent people saying this is no longer a viable news outlet.

 I mean, that was a pretty scary video.